Mannhattan/OctoCore/README.md

 ![OctoCore Logo](https://i.imgur.com/kt0QmIo.png)

 ## **About**
-OctoCore is a C# library intended for Twitch and Youtube streamers.
+OctoCore is a C# library intended for Twitch streamers.
 It allows them to create advanced apps based on six well-known social networking sites wrapped in one big THING.
 Those APIs are:
 * Twitch
 * YouTube
 * Twitter